ChatTheatre/SkotOS-Doc/SkotOS_Ports.md

 If you've used DGD in other situations, you're probably used to there being "a telnet port and a binary port."
 The telnet port is usually more convenient, and respects terminal niceties like not showing your password when you type it and colour-able output.

 In SkotOS, those are ports portbase + 98 (telnet) and portbase + 99 (binary).
-They work as you're used to in DGD and only allow DGD-style developer users to log in.
-If you have a UserDB attached, normal UserDB accounts cannot log in through those ports.

-Neither can your admin user, if you have one.

-These ports' connections and users are managed by skoot/usr/System/sys/devuserd.c regardless of your [Local Mode](Local_Mode.md) settings.
+They used to have their own user management, but as of March 2021 they should allow login for (only) accounts with the correct access flag via the normal UserDB mechanism (thin-auth in production.)

+Admin is prevented from logging in via the binary port - it's the only account allowed to login via telnet port, and it can *only* log in via telnet port.

 ## TextIF Port